MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-manage-expenses-reports-and-receipts.md

 You can delete one or more receipts at a time.

-To delect multiple receipts, follow these steps.
+To delete multiple receipts, follow these steps.

 1. On your mobile device, open the **Power Apps mobile** application and open the **Expense mobile app.**
 1. Select the **Receipts** tab.